Franchising can be an excellent expansion vehicle for certain brands; it can also be inappropriate for others. Find out more in this section.

 Negotiate and manage product manufacturing and distribution contracts; optimize continued partnership relationship with manufacturers, distributors; monitor contracts and costs to maintain purchasing efficiencies and cost controls; communicate product costs and updates to franchisees.

-If your franchise is of the "brick & mortar" variety, you must provide support systems for architectural prototype design and ongoing evolution of prototypical models to address current trends, costs, optimized capital expenditures, etc.
+If your franchise is of the "brick & mortar" variety, you must provide support systems for architectural design and ongoing evolution of prototypical models to address current consumer trends, optimized capital expenditures, and targeted ROI.

-Design and manage trade areas; offer guidance on site selection and lease negotiations; review and approve sites and leases.
+Design and manage trade and development areas.
+Offer guidance on site selection and lease negotiations.
+Manage broker networks.
+Review and approve sites and leases.

-Effectively manage the process of trade area development to facilitate intelligent geographical clustering and effective scaling.
+Manage the process of trade area development to facilitate intelligent geographical clustering and scaling.
 Target the right franchise prospects.
 Build your sales funnel.
+Evaluate franchisee prospects through effective due diligence.

 Specify equipment packages; obtain best pricing; ensure distribution and installation support.
 Continue R&D on latest equipment options (including automation when feasible).